Rival Koreas begin high-level talks meant to set up summit

 In his talks with Xi, Kim may have discussed economic cooperation with China or requested a softening of enforcement of sanctions over the North's nukes and missiles.
 North Korea also wants Beijing to resist tougher sanctions if the talks with Washington and Seoul fall apart and the North starts testing missiles again.

-South Korea's presidential office says Chinese State Councilor Yang Jiechi will visit Seoul on Thursday and Friday to brief Moon and other officials on the results of the talks between Kim and Xi.
+South Korea's presidential office says Chinese State Councilor Yang Jiechi will arrive in Seoul on Thursday for a two-day trip to brief Moon and other officials on the results of the talks between Kim and Xi.
+Moon's spokesman Kim Eui-kyeom in a statement said Seoul welcomes the meeting between Kim and Trump and that it was an encouraging sign that Kim expressed firm willingness for dialogue with South Korea and the United States during his visit to Beijing.

+North Korea has yet to officially confirm its interest in a summit between Kim and Trump.
+In its coverage of the Kim-Xi meeting, the North's state media didn't carry Kim's reported comments opening dialogue with the United States that were carried in Chinese state media.

 The leaders of the two Koreas have held talks only twice since the 1950-53 Korean War, in 2000 and 2007, under previous liberal governments in Seoul.